germain-hug/GMS-Feature-Correspondence/README.md

 # GMS: Grid-based Motion Statistics for Fast, Ultra-robust Feature Correspondence

-Unofficial C++ implementation of the [Grid-based Motion Statistics for Feature Correspondance](http://jwbian.net/Papers/GMS_CVPR17.pdf), by Bian et al.
+C++ implementation of the [Grid-based Motion Statistics for Feature Correspondance](http://jwbian.net/Papers/GMS_CVPR17.pdf), by Bian et al.

 The Grid-Based Motion Statistics is a method for improving the quality of feature matches, through motion-smoothness encapsulation.
 Based on ORB feature matches, the smoothness constraint is expressed as a statistical likelihood of the per-cell matching frequency.
 Results show both real-time and very robust feature correspondence.
 <div align="center">